Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-piv/piv-objects.md

 ## `PinProtectedData`

 This is an unusual `PivDataObject` because there is no specified Data Object called "PIN-Protected Data".
-It is used to store a specific set ot elements in the PRINTED storage area.
+It is used to store a specific set of elements in the PRINTED storage area.
 Currently, only the YubiKey's management key is included in the set.

 It would be possible to create a `PivDataObject` for PRINTED, just as there are classes